Person-centred Design and Improvement Programme

-- gathers and shares learning from innovation and good practice in design and person-centred care being delivered in Scotland, and
+- shares learning from innovation and good practice in design and person-centred care being delivered in Scotland, and

-- works closely with other teams across Healthcare Improvement Scotland to embed person-centred design and improvement in their work with health and social care partnerships.
+- works closely with other teams across Healthcare Improvement Scotland to embed person-centred design and improvement in their work.

 What do we mean by person-centred care?

 The way people experience health and social care is often impacted by how well staff are enabled to deliver person-centred care.

 Where this is done well, people who access these services are supported to make informed decisions and to be involved in their own health and care.
 Health and social care staff will also work with other professionals to tailor services to the needs of the individual and what matters to them, ensuring care is coordinated, compassionate, personalised and enabling.